• Skip to primary navigation

 RECIPES NOTES & TIPS

-Ham hock – sometimes called a pork knuckle
+• Ham hock – sometimes called a pork knuckle.

-Brown onion – also called yellow onions
+• Brown onion – also called yellow onion.

 Nutrition